 An afternoon of populist panache, this performance will put a song on your lips, bread in your hands, and a little revolutionary swagger in your step.

 This FREE theatrical performance will begin at 5:30 p.m. and will culminate in a playful reenactment of the storming of the Bastille.
-Dozens of French revolutionaries will storm the grim walls of “the Bastille” (Eastern State Penitentiary), will capture Marie Antoinette (portrayed by Terry McNally, co-owner of London Grill and Paris Wine Bar) and, ignoring her mocking cries of “Let them eat Tastykake!” will drag her to a real, functioning guillotine as 3,000 Tastykakes are flung from the prison’s towers.
+French revolutionaries will storm the grim walls of “the Bastille” (Eastern State Penitentiary), will capture Marie Antoinette (portrayed by Terry McNally, co-owner of London Grill and Paris Wine Bar) and, ignoring her mocking cries of “Let them eat Tastykake!” will drag her to a real, functioning guillotine as 2,000 Tastykakes are flung from the prison’s towers.

 The performance will take place on Fairmount Avenue, free and open to the public.
 For those interested in a better (French Bourgeoisie) view, exclusive VIP seating is available for a donation fee.
 VIP tickets include seating, beer and refreshments, heckling from the lower classes, and revolution goodie bags.
-Note: VIP tickets are NOW SOLD OUT.
+Click here to purchase VIP tickets.

-Following the beheading, local Fairmount restaurants will come alive with French-themed entertainment as well as food and drink specials, and the penitentiary will reopen for rare twilight tours at a discounted admission price ($8 online, or $10 at the door).
+Following the performance, local Fairmount restaurants will come alive with French-themed entertainment as well as food and drink specials, and the penitentiary will reopen for rare twilight tours at a discounted admission price ($8 online, or $10 at the door).

 Whether you’re a revolutionary or an aristocrat, there’s something for you in this celebration of all things French!
 Liberté!
 Egalité!
 Fraternité!